 analyze it regularly, so you can use it to more effectively manage and build your

 For now, let’s just summarize the accounts that your bookkeeper must track for you.
-Here are basics of the 10 most common types of bookkeeping accounts found in a small business:
+Here are bookkeeping tips and basics of the 10 most common types of bookkeeping accounts found in a small business:

 Cash Flows – Surprisingly, this is the lifeblood of a business, but the most overlooked account by owners.
-All of your business transactions pass through the Cash account, which is so important that many bookkeepers use two journals to track cash activity –one for Cash Receipts and one for Cash Disbursements.
+All of your business transactions pass through the Cash account.
+Which makes it so important that many bookkeepers use two journals to track cash activity – one for Cash Receipts and one for Cash Disbursements.

 Sales (Revenue or Income) - The Sales account is where you track all incoming revenue, or income, from what the business sells.
-Recording sales in a timely and accurate manner is critical for knowing where your business stands.
+Recording sales in a timely and accurate manner is critical for knowing the financial metrics of where your business stands.

 Purchases – Purchase are any raw materials or finished goods that you buy for making your products or services.
 It’s a key component in calculating “Cost of Goods Sold” (COGS), or “Cost of Services Sold” (COSS), which you then subtract from your Sales to determine the company’s gross profit.